Homer City Generating Station: Oxides of Nitrogen (NOx)

-Architectural mention
+Architecture

-The plant's Unit 3 has a 371 m (1,217 ft) tall chimney, which was built in 1977.
-This chimney is currently the third-tallest chimney in the world, the second-tallest in North America, and the tallest in the United States.
-On clear days, it is possible to spot the chimney from as far south as Greensburg, Pennsylvania, and as far east as Ebensburg, Pennsylvania.
-The chimney is no longer in use, as the gas flow from Unit 3 has been bypassed through a newer flue gas treatment system installed in 2002.
+The plant's Unit 3 had a 371 m (1,217 ft) tall chimney, which was built in 1977.
+Until its implosion this chimney was the third-tallest chimney in the world, the second-tallest in North America, and the tallest in the United States.
+On clear days, it was possible to spot the chimney from as far south as Greensburg, Pennsylvania, and as far east as Ebensburg, Pennsylvania.